 - The idea is to animate the main driver of a character’s motion in your shot, usually the Root, maybe the Head, for the whole shot.
 This is like a base layer.
 Then animate the next most important controller for the whole shot, then the next, building up the whole performance, layer by layer.

-- Mike treats each component on each controller, ie. a single spline in the Graph Editor, as a “layer”.
-Other animation teachers seem to treat something like a limb as a “layer”.
+- Mike treats each transform channel on each controller, ie. a single curve in the Graph Editor, as a “layer”.
+Some animation teachers treat a limb as a “layer”.

 - The expertise Mike showed in movement analysis and the concept of portraying the energy of the movement, rather than being guided by golden key poses, seemed to be pivotal in making layered animation, as Mike uses it, especially effective.